 The best evidence of fair value is quoted prices in an active market.
 If the market for a financial instrument is not active, the municipality establishes fair value by using a valuation technique.
 The objective of using a valuation technique is to establish what the transaction price would have been on the measurement date in an arm's length exchange motivated by normal operating considerations.
 Valuation techniques include using recent arm's length market transactions between knowledgeable, willing parties, if available, reference to the current fair value of another instrument that is substantially the same, discounted cash flow analysis and option pricing models.
-If there is a valuation technique has been demonstrated to provide reliable estimates of prices obtained in actual market transactions, the entity uses that technique.
+If there is a valuation technique commonly used by market participants to price the instrument and that technique has been demonstrated to provide reliable estimates of prices obtained in actual market transactions, the entity uses that technique.
 The chosen valuation technique makes maximum use of market inputs and relies as little as possible on entity-specific inputs.
 It incorporates all factors that market participants would consider in setting a price and is consistent with accepted economic methodologies for pricing financial instruments.
 Periodically, the municipality calibrates the valuation technique and tests it for validity using prices from any observable current market transactions in the same instrument (i.e. without modification or repackaging) or based on any available observable market data.